Chapter 2 PMwG sampler and Signal Detection Theory

 Now we’ll cover the sample operation within the fast log-likelihood function.
 We will use this on the full data set.
 The sample operation can be carried out in several ways (using rbinom etc).
 Please note that we do NOT recommend using this approach below and this should serve as an example only.

-The sample process is similar to what we’ve covered above.
-We begin by assigning NAs to the response column to prepare it for simulated response data.
-We then consider a subset of the data, beginning with word condition and high-frequency hf word stimuli trials.
+s to the response column to prepare it for simulated response data.
+We then consider a subset of the data, beginning with word condition and high-frequency hf

 We repeat this process for each condition and stimulus combination as shown in the code block below.